Articles in this category

 • Renewal date: 1st of the month

-• Cut off date: 15th of the month
+• Cut-off date: 15th of the month

 • Shipping date: 25th of the month

-For additional information on how cut offs are working please refer to this article HERE.
+For additional information on how cut-offs are working please refer to this article HERE.

-When an account is on Advanced pricing plan it's possible to manually add the time of the day when the cut-off should end.
+When an account is on an Advanced pricing plan it's possible to manually add the time of the day when the cut-off should end.

-Please note that, if you choose to Ship and bill immediately in regards to the first order, the cut-off date becomes completely redundant as it doesn't play any part on scheduling the first shipping date and the next renewal date.
+Please note that, if you choose to Ship and bill immediately in regards to the first order, the cut-off date becomes completely redundant as it doesn't play any part in scheduling the first shipping date and the next renewal date.

 Did you find this resource helpful?